Aging in Community

 Part of our community outreach activities (to help spread the word about our Repair Program) included partnering with the Harford and Cecil counties’ libraries.
 We gave a series of presentations to the public on “Aging in the Community.”
 During those sessions, we distributed HomeFit Guides provided to us from the AARP.
 We also formed a partnership with Maryland Relay, Getting There Ride Share, and Christmas In April so they could present information about their programs and distribute their materials at our sessions.

-In July 2018, Habitat for Humanity announced it received grant funding from The Harry and Jeanette Weinberg Foundation to implement a program designed by the Johns Hopkins School of Nursing that combines services in nursing and occupational therapy with Habitat’s expertise in home repairs.
-The Community Aging in Place — Advancing Better Living for Elders, or CAPABLE, program is being implemented at five Habitat affiliates, including Habitat Susquehanna.
-The goal is to empower seniors to maintain independence in their homes.
-The homeowner must meet the eligibility requirements and be willing to participate in meetings with a nurse and occupational therapist as part of the CAPABLE process.
-For details, visit our Repair Program page.
+In July 2018, Habitat for Humanity International announced it received grant funding from The Harry and Jeanette Weinberg Foundation to implement a two-year pilot program designed by the Johns Hopkins School of Nursing that combined services in nursing and occupational therapy with Habitat’s expertise in home repairs.
+The Community Aging in Place — Advancing Better Living for Elders, or CAPABLE, program was implemented at five Habitat affiliates, including Habitat Susquehanna.
+(The goal was to empower seniors to maintain independence in their homes.
+The homeowners had to meet the eligibility requirements and be willing to participate in meetings with a nurse and occupational therapist as part of the CAPABLE process.)

 More Aging In Place Resources